Jason Gardener: Biography

 Gardener was born in Bath, Somerset to a Jamaican father and British mother.
 He was educated at Moorlands Primary School, Beechen Cliff School and the City of Bath College.
 He later graduated from Bath Spa University.

 Gardener started his career at the World Junior Championships in 1994, where he was placed second in the individual 100 m and bettered this to take his first gold medal as part of the 4 × 100 m relay team.
 Joining the senior ranks, and coached by Malcolm Arnold for his entire career, Gardener took another silver in the 60 m, at the European Indoor Championships of 1998.
 He was not chosen for the relay team, which took gold.

 In 1999 he took bronze at the World indoors in the 60 m, breaking the British record. and later that year saw him run 9.98 s breaking the 10 second barrier for the first time in the 100 m.
 He was also part of the national record breaking 4 × 100 m relay team along with Darren Campbell, Marlon Devonish, and Dwain Chambers that they set in Seville, Spain running 37.73 seconds.

 2000 saw Gardener go one better in the European indoor 60 m taking gold as well as breaking the national 50 m record with a time of 5.61 s.
 Unfortunately he became injured during the summer and although making it to Sydney for the Olympics he did not progress through the early rounds.

 He retained his European indoor title in 2002 as well as a 4 × 100 m Commonwealth Games gold medal.
 2003 saw another World indoors bronze despite being hampered by a hamstring injury but the following year he bettered this to take the gold, his first world individual title ahead of the fancied Shawn Crawford of the US.

 Gardener made the squad for the 2004 Summer Olympics where he competed in the 100 m and won the gold medal in the 4 × 100 m relay with Darren Campbell, Marlon Devonish and Mark Lewis-Francis in a 38.07 s, their season's best and a narrow upset win over the United States.

 In March 2007, Gardener won his fourth European Indoor 60 m gold after fears that he may have to miss defending his title as his wife, Nancy, was due to give birth.
 Gardener's last professional race was a 4 × 100 m relay at the London Grand Prix at Crystal Palace on 3 August 2007.
 His team failed to finish this race.

 Gardener was a four-times British 100 metres champion after winning the British AAA Championships title in 1997, 1999, 2004 and 2005.

 On 17 October 2013, it was announced that Gardener would take part in the 100 m Sprint for Faith organised by the Pontifical Council for Culture and the Italian Sports Centre, as part of the Catholic Church's Year of Faith.

-In 2017 he became a Honorary Doctor of Laws at the University of Bath.
+In 2017 he became an Honorary Doctor of Laws at the University of Bath.